 It’s generally used in an information security context to refer to the tactics crooks use to trick people into handing over sensitive information or exposing their devices to malware.

-This often comes in the form of phishing scams – messages that are supposedly from a legitimate sender that ask the recipient to download an attachment or follow a link that directs them to a bogus website.
+This often comes in the form of phishing scams – messages supposedly from a legitimate sender that ask the recipient to download an attachment or follow a link that directs them to a bogus website.

 However, social engineering isn’t always malicious.
 For example, say you need someone to do you a favour, but you’re unsure that they’ll agree if you ask them apropos of nothing.